jallanxjallan/onemanairforce/adaptation/stories/spoor_meets_koke.md

 ---
+category: past
+date: 15 October 1947
+status: rough
 title: Spoor Meets Koke
-date: No Date
-status: new

 ---

 Walter Foote arrives at Spoor's office with a guest, Robert Koke.
 Julius Tahija apologizes that Spoor will be busy for a few more minutes and